simdi/stackoverflow-clone/README.md

 The stackoverflow-clone is a javascript application built with Nestjs, and MongoDB.

+The application is more like stackoverflow; a Q&A application where users can ask questions and answer questions as well.
+Users can subscribe to receive email notification when a user answers his/her question.
+Users can downvote (deduct 1 point from the number of votes) and upvote (add 1 point to the number of votes) a question.
+Users can also search for questions, answers, and their fellow users.
+The search algorithm used for the search is the partial text search algorithm.
+The user is required to be logged in to perform all actions stated herein.
+The authentiation strategy used is the JWT strategy.
+Every user that is authenticated is authorised to perform all operations.

+Here are a non-exhaustive list of patterns used in this application: MVC (Model-View-Controller) pattern, DI (Dependency Injection) pattern, OOP (Object Oriented Programming) pattern, FP (Functional Programming) pattern.
+This application uses heavily the Module/Component system for reusability and testability.

 ## Prerequisites
 * node >= 9.X
   * All OSes: [click here for installation instructions](https://nodejs.org/en/download/)